 How To Make Hummingbird Food

-I made the hummingbird food recipe in printable form because every year I have to look it up and see the water to sugar ratio.
+I made the hummingbird food recipe in printable form because every year I have to look it up and see the water-to-sugar ratio.
 Please don’t use distilled water.
+It’s suggested you use water right out of your tap unless you’re concerned or had your water tested to confirm a high chemical content.
+Usually, tap water is fine, but if you have filtered water that would provide an extra level of safety to the birds.

 How Often Do I Need To Change The Nectar?